juancolacelli/juancolacelli.com/content/blog/00005-new-game-look/index.en.md

 *Minor changes*
 - Dotted-line blocks will toggle all at once (synchronized).
 - Floor now will blink 3 times before disappearing.
-- Floor tilesets now have start, middle and end
+- Floor tilesets now have start, middle and end.